 Since it was absolutely crucial to authenticate the voters during the constitutional referendum, Safran provided the very first 300 MorphoTablet™ systems which were used to check the identity of each voter.

 The terminals were used at forty or so polling units located within the vicinity of Cairo and Giza to authenticate over 60,000 voters.

-Furthermore, the tablets recorded the voting information in real time and issued reports for monitoring the developments in the electoral process, in addition to forwarding the statistics automatically to a central server via a mobile network.
+Furthermore, the biometric mobile terminal recorded the voting information in real time and issued reports for monitoring the developments in the electoral process, in addition to forwarding the statistics automatically to a central server via a mobile network.
 While the mobile terminals made it possible to avoid fraud, they also facilitated supervisors' work and accelerated the electoral operations.